We are glad to announce that we just launched our new website!

 Always carry your own sanitizing wipes and tissues if you are worried about toilet cleanliness (and remember to dispose of them responsibly, i.e. don't flush them).

-For the best experience, figure out where the best restrooms are in an area to avoid discomfort.
+For the best experience, figure out where the best restrooms are in a certain area to avoid discomfort.

 For some people, the scariest thing about a foreign country is not being able to understand the local language, which in China is Mandarin.